ng-learn-org/ng-learn-org.github.io/_drafts/Part-1-Polymer_Templates-Bindings.md

 You will notice this pattern as we use more TemplateBinding features inside Polymer.

 ## Try it yourself
-You got [ele.io][11] and take any of the Polymer examples and play!
+You should go to [ele.io][11] and take any of the Polymer examples and play!

 Ele.io is the jsfiddle for polymer, created for polymer playing and developed with polymer elements.